tom-gilbertsons-lab/bandit-data-modelling/README.md

 **NB**
 Oedema paper submitted June 2025.
 When IB was modelling preliminary data for other project (July 2025); spotted typos in stan priors.
 Investigating these coincided with the receipt of the Oedema paper review; where it was decided to split the postop data by site.
-IB wrote this repo and got code ready for publication, but did very little of the tough stuff, all TG & WG's work from [Gilmour et.al.](doi.org/10.1093/brain/awae025).
+IB wrote this repo; all based on TG & WG's work from [Gilmour et.al.](https://doi.org/10.1093/brain/awae025).

 ### Models  `./Stan`

-All models are originally written by Will Gilmour, see [Gilmour et.al.](doi.org/10.1093/brain/awae025).\
+All models are originally written by Will Gilmour, see [Gilmour et.al.](https://doi.org/10.1093/brain/awae025).\
 **No changes** to the models or decision rules.
 However stan code has been updated from pyStan to cmdPyStan (eg. array syntax) and priors/ hyperparameters have been updated (Isla Barnard, 2025).

 ### Fitting `./Fitting`

-`./Fitting/fitting.ipynb` reformats the behavioural data from concatenated `.csv` format as in [Gilmour et.al.](doi.org/10.1093/brain/awae025)\
-Compiles & fits Stan models (see `Stan/stan-models`):
+`./Fitting/fitting.ipynb` reformats the behavioural data from concatenated `.csv` format, Compiles & fits Stan models (see `Stan/stan-models`):

 ### Model Families and Free Parameters